🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 stemmed = stemmer.stem(word)

-lemmatized = lemmatizer.lemmatize(word, pos='v') # Process as verb
+lemmatized = lemmatizer.lemmatize(word, pos='v') # Treat as a verb

 print(f"{word:<15} {stemmed:<15} {lemmatized:<15}")